 These are Bison bones.
 But let’s looker deeper at the symbolism.

 Now let us look a little deeper.
 Notice all the deformed hands:

 Notice that sharp contrast the artist is using to make this particular hand stand out from the rest.
-Here is the bigger context I want to discuss:
+I will continue this discussion of the hands in the next section.

-How much did the artist know?
-Notice the two crossing feathers above this hand.
-They are from the “QUETZAL” bird marked “Extinct ?” as shown in this closeup:
+They image includes a “QUETZAL” bird marked “Extinct ?” as shown in this closeup:

 The long tail feather makes it obvious that this is actually a resplendent quetzal, which Wikipedia discusses as follows: